 Based on the Group's corporate management rule and the Group's agreements with regard to corporate management, the Company in principle urges reporting to or approval by the Company about important matters.
-Also, the Audit Unit, the Company's internal audit department, conducts audits of subsidiaries based on the annual auditing plan.
+Also, the Audit Unit, the Company's internal audit division, conducts audits of subsidiaries based on the annual auditing plan, and reports the results of the audits to the Company's Board of Directors.

-With regard to the operation of the Group companies, we have adopted a concurrent management system particularly with subsidiaries involved in overseas projects.
-For financing, we are conducting efficient business operations such as by enhancing financial efficiency through a unified management system of the Group's assets by means of the Cash Management System, and by centralized management of the INPEX Group's intercompany finance operations through the Company's financial subsidiary established in the Republic of Singapore.
+With regard to the operation of the Group companies, we are utilizing a concurrent management system with subsidiaries involved in overseas projects.
+At the same time, for financing, we are conducting efficient business operations such as by enhancing financial efficiency through a unified management system of the Group's assets by means of the Cash Management System, and by centralized management of the INPEX Group's intercompany finance operations through the Company's financial subsidiary established in the Republic of Singapore.